CalebEverett/arloader/README.md

 4. If you're going to use SOL, get a [Solana wallet](https://docs.solana.com/wallet-guide/cli) json file and transfer some SOL to it.

 ## NFT Usage
+The single `upload-nfts` command below assumes you have a pair of image and metadata files for each of your NFTs.
+To learn more about each of the steps to upload your files, check out [upload_nfts_steps](docs/upload_nfts_steps.md).
+See [multiple_asset_files](docs/multiple_asset_files.md) for an example of how to upload multiple media files.

 ### Create Upload Folder
  Put your assets and associated metadata files with `.json` extension in a folder by themselves.
 You can use any kind of file you want.
 Arloader automatically adds a content type tag to your upload so that browsers will handle it correctly when accessed from Arweave.